rapid-lang/rapid/LRM/README.md

 )
 ```

+### Deletion

+All objects have an instance method, `delete()`, defined that will delete the database record.
+There is no return value for the `delete` call.

 #### json

 Defining the "User" class defines a `User` type, as well as a `json<User>` type.
 The `json<User>` type has the same keys and value types as the User class, and may be declared in dictionary literal syntax.